A Brief History of Spain's Winemaking

-Spain is the final member of the Big Three of Old World wines: It’s the third-largest wine producer after France and Italy.
+Spain is a member of the Big Three when it comes to Old World wines, as it’s the third-largest wine producer after France and Italy.

 In 1932, Spain introduced the Denominación de Origen (DO) designation, which ensures quality controls for the wine produced in specific regions.
 Today, there are over 60 DO areas.
 There is one designation above DO: the DOC—Denominación de Origen Calificada.
 Currently, only two regions hold this classification: Rioja and Priorat.